Migori Gold Project

 |mt||g/t Au||mt||g/t Au||mt||g/t Au||Metal MOz|

-Preliminary pit optimisations targeting areas of shallow, high grade mineralisation to determine the potential for economic development and ongoing resource expansion were completed recently.
-Nyanza and Mikei prospects show the best potential as starter pits due to lower metal price sensitivity and favourable conversion from Mineral Resources to diluted pit shell metal inventories.
+Preliminary pit optimisations targeting areas of shallow, high grade mineralisation to determine the potential for economic development and ongoing resource expansion have been completed.
+Nyanza and Mikei prospects showed the best potential as starter pits due to lower metal price sensitivity and favourable conversion from Mineral Resources to diluted pit shell metal inventories.

-In 2014, Red Rock commissioned a preliminary technical and economic assessment constituting the first stage of a feasibility study, concluding the viability of the 200koz Au deposit as a standalone open pit operation for generating short term cash flow utilising a modular gravity plant.
-The outcome of the study is summarised as follows:
+In 2014, Red Rock commissioned a preliminary technical and economic assessment constituting the first stage of a feasibility study, confirming viability of the 200koz Au deposit as a standalone open pit operation for generating short term cash flow utilising a modular gravity plant.

 Migori Regional Exploration